-In modern society we tend to favor logic and reasoning.
+In modern society we tend to favour logic and reasoning.
 But there are deeper states of mind.
 Intuition resides deep within.
 And it is one of the most powerful forces we have.

 How do you access your intuition?
 By using specific intuition meditation techniques.

-Intuition is a gut instinct that you experience like a physiological sensation (like a lightness in your chest, for instance).
+Intuition is a gut instinct that you experience like a physiological sensation (like a tightness in your chest, for instance).
 It is possible to develop the ability to listen to this inner guidance.

 There are many meditations for intuition that will make your “gut instinct” louder, more noticeable, more usable.

 That’s why enlightened people are often more in-tune with their intuition.
-Because they have practiced meditations like Body Scan, that make them more mindful of physiological sensations.
+Because they have practised meditations like Body Scan, that make them more mindful of physiological sensations.

 Intuition comes from the deeper parts of the human mind.
 Those same parts of the human mind that meditation let’s you access.